Some Things You Never Get Used To

 "Some Things You Never Get Used To" is a song released in 1968 by Diana Ross & the Supremes on the Motown label.
 The single stalled for three weeks at number 30 on the U.S. Billboard pop chart in July 1968.
-It became the lowest-charting Supremes single since 1963 and became the catalyst for Berry Gordy to revamp songwriting for The Supremes since the loss of Motown's premier production team Holland–Dozier–Holland, whom Gordy had assigned as the group's sole producers after the success of "When the Lovelight Starts Shining Through His Eyes."
+It became the lowest-charting Supremes single since 1963 and became the catalyst for Berry Gordy to revamp songwriting for The Supremes since the loss of Motown's premier production team Holland–Dozier–Holland, which Gordy had assigned as the group's sole producers after the success of "When the Lovelight Starts Shining Through His Eyes."

 Cash Box praised the "charming performance from Diana Ross, and here-and-there sound effect splashes."

 Shelved LP

 Motown originally created an album to capitalize on the success of the single, but when the single failed to hit the top of the charts the album was scrapped, and the single was included rather on Diana Ross and the Supremes' "Love Child" LP.
 The shelved LP track list was intended as follows: